Our facilities cater for children aged 3 months to 5 years.

 There is a secure, outdoor play area.
 The impact-absorbing play surface ensures that bumps and scrapes are kept to a minimum, and the artificial grass will never get muddy and unusable.
 A messy play area allows the children to explore sand and water, or do some digging.

-Parents dropping off or picking up their child from nursery may use the car park.
-There is also ample, street parking around the nursery.
+Parents may use our car park to drop off or pick up their child from nursery.
+There is also ample, parking around the nursery.